-Figure D.2-2 highlights commercial routes along the East Coast of the U.S., the Bahamas, and great circle routes in the Atlantic Ocean.
-Navy vessel traffic in the Study Area (Figure D.2-3) is concentrated along the U.S. East Coast near port facilities, especially around and between the ports of Norfolk, Virginia and Jacksonville, Florida (Mintz, 2012; Mintz, 2016).
 Commercial traffic (and, therefore, broadband noise generated by it) is relatively steady throughout the year whereas Navy traffic occurs intermittently and is variable in duration.
-Within the Study Area, Navy vessels represent one percent of overall vessel traffic (Table D.2-1), with the other 99 percent of overall vessel traffic broken down by non-military vessel class in Table D.2-2.
+Within the Study Area, Navy vessels represent 3.5 percent of overall vessel traffic (Table D.2-1), with remaining vessel traffic broken down by non-military vessel class in Table D.2-1.
 In terms of anthropogenic noise, Navy ships are engineered to be as quiet as possible given ship class limitations, and would contribute a correspondingly smaller amount of shipping noise compared to more common commercial shipping and boating (Mintz, 2012; Mintz & Filadelfo, 2011).